PolarBeeDev/c_implifier/README.md

 A library that makes coding in Rust just a little bit simpler.

 To set this up:
--In the dependencies section of the Cargo.toml file, paste the following line in: c_implifier = {git = "https://github.com/PolarBeeDev/c_implifier", branch = "master"}
+1. In the dependencies section of the Cargo.toml file, paste the following line in: c_implifier = {git = "https://github.com/PolarBeeDev/c_implifier", branch = "master"}
--Then, in your .rs file, you can write: use c_implifier::[the gen of the commands] -Now, you can call the commands
+2. Then, in your .rs file, you can write: use c_implifier::[the gen of the commands]
+3. Now, you can call the commands

 Example: